Top-Level Takeaways

 Building Awareness In New Markets

 An individual approach to marketing in each state also helps build awareness and trust.
 For example, a new event center in Idaho Falls is now the Mountain America Center.
-“It’s hard not to know us there,” says the CEO.
-The credit union is also heavily involved with Boise State University, and has made similar investments with Brigham Young University and Arizona State University, including football stadium naming rights.

-While these large-scale sponsorships help create brand awareness, Nielsen says word of mouth is what really makes the difference with recruiting new members.
+The credit union is also heavily involved with Boise State University and has made similar investments with Brigham Young University and Arizona State University, including football stadium naming rights.
+These large-scale sponsorships help create brand awareness, but Nielsen says word of mouth is what really makes the difference with recruiting new members.

 “Investing in awareness is important, but most of our marketing is actually focused on giving back to students, education, and healthcare,” he says.

-“You need to have a long-term appetite and understand it could be a 5 or even 10- year play in some of these markets,” he says.
+“You need to have a long-term appetite and understand it could be a five or even 10- year play in some of these markets,” he says.
 “It’s an investment, but once it does take hold, it can be very successful.”

 Serving SEGs Leads To A Natural Expansion